ibringfaith/detecting-powerlaw-distributions-in-scientific-citations/README.md

 ##### Descriptions of packages
 - powerlaw: Graph fit of empirical data pdf to the power law distribution pdf.
 - pandas: Handle provided data.
-- matplotlib: Graph change in gamma.
+- matplotlib: Graph change in gamma and number of papers published per year.
 Graph the probability density function of citation frequency over the years using a colormap.
 - scipy: Use linear regression to calculate change in gamma over the years.

 #### Jupyter on Adroit